-Slow moving sinks, toilets, and bathtubs can only mean one thing – something is gumming up the works.
-The average family flushes away a large number of items that can thicken to form pipe blocking masses every day.
+Slow-moving sinks, toilets, and bathtubs can only mean one thing – something is gumming up the works.
+The average family flushes away many items that can thicken to form pipe blocking masses every day.
 Hair, fats, paper, and even parts of the water itself (calcium, lime) can combine to create blockages that work in a manner identical to how cholesterol can block a person’s vein.

 Sudden “Dip” In Your Yard

 A sudden change in the composition of your lawn may be the result of extra liquids “leeching” away at the soil immediately below the surface.
 This, in turn, will lead to a slight sinking as the ground adjusts.
-If you are finding yourself pushing a lawnmower up a new slope it may be time to turn to a professional plumbing specialist to make certain that nothing is amiss.
+If you find yourself pushing a lawnmower up a new slope, it may be time to turn to a professional plumbing specialist to make certain that nothing is amiss.